Geoffrey II of Brittany: Life

 In the 1160s, Henry II began to alter his policy of indirect rule in Brittany and to exert more direct control.
 Henry had been at war with Conan IV, Duke of Brittany.
 Local Breton nobles rebelled against Conan, so Conan sought Henry II's help.
 In 1164, Henry intervened to seize lands along the border of Brittany and Normandy and, in 1166, he invaded Brittany to punish the local barons.
 Henry then forced Conan to abdicate as duke and to give Brittany to his five-year-old daughter, Constance, who was handed over and betrothed to Henry's son Geoffrey.
 This arrangement was quite unusual in terms of medieval law, as Conan might have had sons who could have legitimately inherited the duchy.
 (Note: Henry never formally became Duke of Brittany as he was only holding the duchy on behalf of Geoffrey and Constance.)
 Geoffrey and Constance eventually married, in July 1181.

-Growing tensions between Henry and Louis VII of France finally spilled over into open war in 1167, triggered by a trivial argument over how money destined for the Crusader states of the Levant should be collected.
-Louis allied himself with the Welsh, Scots and Bretons and attacked Normandy.
-Henry responded by attacking Chaumont-sur-Epte, where Louis kept his main military arsenal, burning the town to the ground and forcing Louis to abandon his allies and make a private truce.
-Henry was then free to move against the rebel barons in Brittany, where feelings about his seizure of the duchy were still running high.